gerar231/GitUp/README.md

 ## Download GitUp

-Simply download the runnable program at [URL for executable] to an easily accessible place on your system, and you’re good to go!
+Simply download the runnable program at https://www.dropbox.com/sh/6b9m3x3yx5ewmla/AACQUobVn7HXC8kURkqPk56Da?dl=0 to an easily accessible place on your system, and you’re good to go!

 ## System Requirements